imvipul/merge-table/README.md

 2. **Error Handling**: Implement more robust error handling and logging mechanisms to capture and handle exceptions effectively.
 3. **Performance Tuning**: Adjust the `BATCH_SIZE` and `THREAD_POOL_SIZE` according to your environment and performance requirements.

-This Java example demonstrates a scalable approach to updating a large table using multithreading, ensuring efficient use of resources and improved performance.

 ## TALEND OPTION**:
-I apologize for the confusion earlier.
-Let's provide a clear example using `tFlowToIterate` in Talend for batch processing.

 ### Step-by-Step Guide for Batch Processing in Talend